nbonamy/flutter_handle_file/README.md

 adb push <local_file> /sdcard/
 ```

-You can then use the `Files` application to click on the file.
+You can then use the `Files` application on the device (or emulator) to click on the file.

 ### iOS